nyorain/vpp/README.md

 Here are some examples to give you an idea on how the api will probably look like and in which way in may be useful to programming vulkan applications.
 Examples as well as a full documentation will be provided at some first release of a stable api.
 Note that those examples just represent one part of the library (the highest abstraction level) while there are also other not-shown parts of the library.
 The code is more some kind of concept, it just exists to show how one would do certain things with vpp.
 Some parts of the examples are more concepts and not yet fully implemented in the library!

 ### Contexts
-If you just want a vulkan context you can play around with and do not care about the exact details of creatin, you can just use a vpp::Context which will create a vulkan instance, device, surface and swapchain for a given backend.
+If you just want a vulkan context you can play around with and do not care about the exact details of creation, you can just use a vpp::Context which will create a vulkan instance, device, surface and swapchain for a given backend.

 `````````````````````````cpp
 //Let vpp query the backend and create a context for it.